ArchipelagoMW/Archipelago/worlds/mmbn3/docs/setup_en.md

   - Detailed installation instructions for Bizhawk can be found at the above link.
   - Windows users must run the prereq installer first, which can also be found at the above link.
-- The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases) (select `Mega Man Battle Network 3 Client` during installation).
+- The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases) (select `"MegaMan Battle Network 3 Client` during installation).
-- A US Mega Man Battle Network 3 Blue Rom
+- A US "MegaMan Battle Network 3 Blue Rom

 ## Configuring Bizhawk